LarissaPortillo/ReactRouterGif/README.md

 npm i
 ```
 # to retrieve all the dependencies installed for this project
+# remember to change api link in app.js so that it has your own api key

 # Getting Started with Create React App